Supporting independence through the best services, based on the best evidence, with the best culture

 To achieve this, we work with partners including The NHS, CCGs and local authorities, and we have established strategic partnerships with statutory and voluntary sector organisations as well as a range of housing partners.
 Together, we provide the best possible opportunities for our clients through support, training, and encouragement.

 The quality of care delivered has been excellent, the economic argument is a powerful one comparing the cost of placement in secure hospitals with the scheme provided at the TILT project.

 John Enser, Former Director of Forensic Services, Oxleas NHS Foundation Trust

 In 1986 we recognised that people leaving in-patient mental health services needed a Bridge to support them as they re-established themselves safely in the community.

 We started as a small organisation and have grown into the main provider of mental health services in Greenwich.

-Our flexible pathways help people with long-term mental health problems by providing the scaffolding they need to work towards independent living.
+Our flexible pathways, offering low, medium and high-level support, help people with long-term mental health problems by providing the scaffolding they need to work towards independent living.
 Our aim is for every person to be able to enjoy the freedoms, opportunities and pleasures that most people take for granted.

 As well as the normal tendering process, you can commission our services in the following ways:

 - Use our contact form